-Additionally this year, we have also had a visit from Jack Rutter (Paralympian) and he has encouraged the pupils to raise money for their own sports equipment by making them take part in their own circuits activity, where pupils were sponsored to complete the activity.
+Additionally, we also have regular visits from Paralympian and Championship athletes such as Jack Rutter, Will Bjergfelt and Daniel Hill.
+They have encouraged the pupils to raise money for their own sports equipment by making them take part in their own circuits activity, where pupils were sponsored to complete the activity.

 Government PE and Sports Funding